 #1 – Incremental Budgeting

 In this method of incremental budgeting, the budget is prepared by adding or subtracting a certain percentage in last year’s budget on the basis of actual figures for last year to ascertain the current year budget.
-This is a traditional method of budgeting.
+This is traditional budgeting.

 #2 – Activity-Based Budgeting